Manage domains, users, courses, styles & themes, and integrations.

 - The third-party URL.

-LTI Credentials: Buzz allows you to integrate with other learning tools (like Turnitin).
-From this screen, you can add and delete Learning Tools Interoperability (LTI) Credentials.
+LTI 1.1 tools: Buzz allows you to integrate with other learning tools (like Turnitin).
+From this screen, you can add and delete Learning Tools Interoperability (LTI) tools.

-To add a new LTI Credential, you are asked to provide the Hostname URL, the Key, and the Secret.
+To add a new LTI 1.1 tool, you are asked to provide the Hostname URL, the Key, and the Secret.

 Metadata for activities